-The initiative wants to raise awareness about how people without access to cars navigate to essential services in the community.
+The initiative wants to raise awareness about how people without car access navigate to essential services in the community.
 People from every legislative district who rely on transit, paratransit, walking, biking, rolling, or community rides to get to where they need to go were interviewed on their experiences with the current transportation system.

-The interviews reflect the experiences of almost a quarter of the state's population, a figure that is likely to increase as a larger percentage of the population ages out of driving.
+The interviews reflect the experiences of almost a quarter of the state's population, which will likely increase as a larger percentage of the population ages out of driving.

 Anna stated that research shows minority groups, lower income, seniors, and people with disabilities are much less likely to have a driver's license or access to a car and are more likely to be transit reliant.
-At the same time, people living in rural areas and on tribal lands face greater risks of being killed in traffic collisions because communities lack accessible pedestrian and transit infrastructure, a trend that continues to increase because of the suburbanization of poverty.
+At the same time, people living in rural areas and on tribal lands face greater risks of being killed in traffic collisions because communities lack accessible pedestrian and transit infrastructure.
+This trend continues to increase because of the suburbanization of poverty.